 As described in Get Rich…Honestly, I have a strange compulsion to tell the truth these days.
 As well as being good for the soul, this a rich source of social comedy.
 So I thought I’d give it a go during the interview.

-I told them that I was financially independent and wasn’t really that interested in money or looking for another full time role.
-This was a clear breach of interview etiquette – a bit like going to church and letting slip to the vicar that you are a devil-worshipper and are only there to check out the competition.
+I told them that I was financially independent and wasn’t really looking for another full time role.
+This was a clear breach of interview etiquette – a bit like going to church and letting slip to the vicar that you are a devil-worshipper.

 Now a lot of people assume that spending brings happiness.
 If that were true, then Mr Spendy would have been as happy as a pig in shit.
 He would be spending his days high on endorphins, dancing down the office corridors in a state of bliss, stopping only to high-five his colleagues as he went.
 But I have to report to you readers, that Mr Spendy didn’t seem very happy at all.
 Instead, he looked suspiciously like a stressed and grumpy man in a grey suit.

 Mr Spendy may have been an accountant, but he clearly needed some help with the basic arithmetic of financial independence.
 So, Ladies and Gentlemen, I can now unveil The Escape Artist’s FI-o-MeterTM spreadsheet.
 This simple model allows you to plug in your own age, income, spending and salary growth assumptions and spits out how long it will be until you achieve FI.

 Unsurprisingly, I found that the earlier you start, the less you spend and the higher your investment returns, the quicker FI is achieved.
 But when I played with the assumption on salary growth, something strange happened.
 I found that the higher the salary growth rate, the longer it takes to get to financial independence.
 My initial reaction was that this must surely be wrong.
 After all, everyone knows that higher income is better if you want to get rich?